seascape-models/seascape_collaboration/how-to-guides.md

 ### Starting a new project

-1. Copy paste the desired project folder from the “seascape_collaboration folder” to the desired location on your machine (recommend this is on the google drive directory) and rename both the folder and the Rproject.
+1. Copy paste the desired project folder from the [folder templates](https://www.dropbox.com/scl/fo/izk0ddbdqsgp3kzihrrv5/h?dl=0&rlkey=91v4l1uxbc7wwhnn4qy4grrh6) to the desired location on your machine (recommend this is on the OneDrive directory) and rename both the folder and the Rproject.
 And put files in relevant locations.
 2. Link to GitHub, MAKE SURE YOU MAKE A PRIVATE REPOSITORY IF REQUIRED
 3. Invite collaborators to join project on GitHub
-4. Share data with collaborators from google drive
+4. Share data with collaborators from OneDrive
 5. Update the README.MD
 6. DONE